Sue9104/web-manual/interface/user.md

 <span id='stat'></span>

 Dashboard summaries user's workload, complete percentage and unfinished counts in four panel (Assignment, Translation, Review and Issues).
-Click on the blue text in last column and it will jump to unfinished tasks.
+Click on the blue text in the last column and it will jump to unfinished tasks.

 ![](/assets/dashboard.png)